mashiike/acrun/README.md

 # acrun

-Simple, predictable deployments for AWS Bedrock AgentCore Runtime.
+A lightweight deployment tool for AWS Bedrock AgentCore Runtime.

-acrun is a lightweight, specialized deploy tool inspired by [lambroll](https://github.com/fujiwara/lambroll) (Lambda) and [ecspresso](https://github.com/kayac/ecspresso) (ECS).
-It focuses on the deployment operation only and plays well with infrastructure managed elsewhere (Terraform/CloudFormation).
+acrun is inspired by [lambroll](https://github.com/fujiwara/lambroll) (Lambda) and [ecspresso](https://github.com/kayac/ecspresso) (ECS).
+It focuses on deployment operations and works with infrastructure managed elsewhere (Terraform/CloudFormation).

 ## Features